— PROJECT NAME

-This online, networked 4v4 shooter was developed by a team of 15 students over the course of 15 weeks.
+This online, networked 4v4 shooter was originally developed by a team of 15 students over the course of 15 weeks.
 With only three programmers on the team, the polish and reliability of the gameplay are a testament to the team’s efficiency and technical skill.
-What you're seeing is the final version delivered at the end of our 15-week timeline.
-Development is ongoing as we continue refining the experience with the goal of releasing it on Steam—free for anyone to play this summer.
+What you're seeing is the final version delivered at the end of our 15-week timeline + some additional new progress.
+Development is ongoing with a small subset of the team as we continue refining the experience with the goal of releasing it on Steam, free for anyone to play, this Fall.

 Daemon Gameplay Trailer

-For this project, I led our three-person programming team and was responsible for developing all major UI systems.
-My contributions included building the player inventory backend, designing and implementing the buy menu, creating all HUD elements (such as the kill feed, notification pop-ups, and score), and developing the main, scoreboard, lobby, and pause menus.
-I also handled world space UI features like damage numbers, name tags, and ping indicators.
+For this project, I led a three-person programming team and was responsible for developing all major UI systems.
+My contributions included building the player inventory backend; designing and implementing the buy menu; creating all HUD elements (such as the kill feed, notification pop-ups, score, and their variations); and developing the main, scoreboard, lobby, and pause menus.
+I also implemented world-space UI features like damage numbers, name tags, and ping indicators.
+Additionally, I recently added full controller support to the UI and collaborated on implementing our Team Deathmatch and Gun Game modes, and will be updating this entry to showcase that new content in the coming week.

 The buy menu in Daemon allows players to purchase and sell items during a match.
 Players can choose from custom-built presets created by our development team or assemble their own loadouts by purchasing individual items.
 Build credits scale over the course of a match, and each player can equip up to four items at a time.
 The menu can be accessed upon death or at designated locations on the map.
 This system was a core part of our design philosophy, supporting expressive, dynamic gameplay and encouraging players to explore unique playstyles.